 This edition of Sailing Directions, ATL 104 - Cape North to Cape Canso (including Bras d'Or Lake), has been compiled from Canadian Government and other information sources.
-In general, all hydrographic terms used in this booklet are in accordance with the meanings given in the Hydrographic Dictionary (Special Publication No. 32), published by the International Hydrographic Bureau.
+All hydrographic terms used in this booklet are in accordance with the meanings given in the Hydrographic Dictionary (Special Publication No. 32), published by the International Hydrographic Organization.

-General information for the Atlantic Coast is grouped within one booklet: Sailing Directions, ATL 100 - General Information, Atlantic Coast, 2007.
+General information for the Atlantic Coast is grouped within one booklet, Sailing Directions, ATL 100 - General Information, Atlantic Coast.
 It contains navigational information and a brief description of the main port facilities as well as geographic, oceanographic and atmospheric characteristics.